nik-yo/Resume/recent.md

 -	Launched and configured OpenVPN Access Server.
 -	Moved WordPress from ECS Fargate to ECS EC2 to enable faster throughput by connecting it to NFS server backed by EBS.
 -	Moved Learning team site to Amazon Lightsail due to storage limit in Azure Static Web App.
+- Initialized ASP.NET session database in AWS RDS for SQL Server (web edition) to improve compatibility.
+- Resolved issue with disabled AWS SES due to high email bounce rate.
+- Re-configured AWS VPC network from VPC peerings to hub and spoke model using Transit Gateway.
+- Setup Content Delivery Network (CDN) using Amazon CloudFront and S3.
+- Created static website in Amazon S3 and Amazon CloudFront for Learning team.
+- Automated copy and bootstrap of Aurora MySQL database to lower environment using EventBridge and Lambda.
+- Ran Hangfire as ECS Service and added capability to launch ECS tasks.
+- Adopted IaC by launching and importing resources using CloudFormation templates.
 -	Containerized and ran batch applications on ECS Fargate to improve scalability and reduce cost.

 **DevOps**